-A chart can either be embedded with the data in the spreadsheet or placed on a separate sheet in the workbook.
+A chart can either be embedded with the data in the spreadsheet or appear on a separate sheet in the workbook.
 An embedded chart provides the benefit of making it easy to compare the data in the spreadsheet with the columns or slices in the chart.
-On the other hand, you may prefer to examine trends and comparisons without focusing on numeric details.
-A separate chart sheet works well for that and also makes it easy to print only the chart without the surrounding data.
+On the other hand, you may prefer to examine trends and comparisons without focusing on numeric detail.
+A separate chart sheet works well for that.
+A chart sheet also makes it easy to print only the chart without the surrounding data.